davma-io-templates/wikijs-template/napptive/componentDEV/README.md

 [![Update application to Napptive Playground](https://github.com/davma-io-templates/wikijs-template/actions/workflows/napptive-push.yml/badge.svg)](https://github.com/davma-io-templates/wikijs-template/actions/workflows/napptive-push.yml)

 This application is for development only, it is strongly recommended not to use it in production environments.
-It is not deployed with data persistence. __Deploy the prod version for production environments__.
+It is not deployed with data persistence. __Deploy the latest version for production environments__.
 For more info or help [contact](mailto:contact@davma.io).

 ## How to access to Wiki.js